-Asda And Charactimited including Andels trading brands and cubaiding in Asua Asda Stores Limited, including Asda's trading brands and subsidiaries Brand Identifier A brand identifier is anything that identifies the Asda business such as a logo or trading name/brand, designs by/for Asda, address or product codes.
+Asda Asda Stores Limited, including Asda's trading brands and subsidiaries.
+Brand Identifier A brand identifier is anything that identifies the Asda business such as a logo or trading name/brand, designs by/for Asda, address or product codes.
 This is a non-exhaustive list of examples.
-Exclusive If the following conditions are met, the relationship is considered exclusive: Provides product(s) or services to Asda and does not supply any other established UK retailer Produces exclusive product(s) or services only for Asda and no other established UK retailer If you have any queries as to the exclusivity or otherwise of a product or service, please contact responsiblesourcingqueries@asda.uk Note: It is a supplier's responsibility to inform Asda Responsible Sourcing and Human Rights team if a product is no longer deemed exclusive to Asda e.g., sold in other established UK retailers.
-Established UK Retailer A recognised retail company with a significant market presence, including physical store locations, a strong brand identity, and a history of successful operations within the United Kingdom Tier-one site The last point of manufacture that results in a final product, ready to be provided to an Asda Tier-two site A site/location in the supply chain that directly precedes the last point of manufacture e.g., a factory or farm providing a component product to another site that produces the final product for Asda; e.g. a facility providing an embroidered component to another site that produces the final garment to be provided to Asda Unapproved production Any in-scope site failing to meet the requirements of this policy and sub-contracting
+Exclusive If the following conditions are met, the relationship is considered exclusive: Provides product(s) or services to Asda and does not supply any other established UK retailer Produces exclusive product(s) or services only for Asda and no other established UK retailer.
+If you have any queries as to the exclusivity or otherwise of a product or service, please contact responsiblesourcingqueries@asda.uk A formal agreement is not required to deem a product exclusive.
+Note: It is a supplier's responsibility to inform Asda Responsible Sourcing and Human Rights team if a product is no longer deemed exclusive to Asda e.g., sold in other established UK retailers.
+Established UK Retailer A recognised retail company with a significant market presence, including physical store locations, a strong brand identity, and a history of successful operations within the United Kingdom.
+Established brand or product A brand or products with a significant market presence and equity.
+Available in multiple established UK Retailers.
+Tier-one site The last point of manufacture that results in a final product, ready to be provided to Asda.
+Tier-two site A site/location in the supply chain that directly precedes the last point of manufacture e.g., a factory or farm providing a component product to another site that produces the final product for Asda; e.g. a facility providing an embroidered component to another site that produces the final garment to be provided to Asda.
+Unapproved production, unauthorised production and sub-contracting Any in-scope site failing to meet the requirements of this policy.
+See page 14.

-If you require further support to identify if the sites used are in-scope of this policy, or have any queries regarding the definitions provided above, please contact responsiblesourcingqueries@asda.uk.
+If you require further support to identify if the sites used are in-scope of this policy, or have any queries $regarding \ the \ definitions \ provided \ above, \ please \ contact \ \underline{responsible sourcing queries@asda.uk}.$